swiftlang/swift/www/FAQ.rst

 so why don't we implement the compiler itself in Swift?
 There are a couple of reasons that bootstrapping is not a good idea, at least in the short term:

- * This complicates bringup of the compiler, because you have to move both the compiled language and the compiler at the same time as the language evolves.
+ * This complicates bring up of the compiler, because you have to move both the compiled language and the compiler at the same time as the language evolves.
  * We want the language evolution and direction to be driven by general purpose programming challenges, not by the specific needs of compiler hackers.
 The